Police academies by country: Indonesia

 Until 1999, before the Indonesian National Police officially separated from the armed forces (ABRI), the Indonesian Police Academy also stood under the National Armed Forces Academy but now has separated from the Military and is under the auspices of the President of Indonesia, and controlled by the National Police Headquarters (Mabes Polri).
 Although separated from the service academies, cadets from both institutions maintain cooperative relationships through annual joint exercises.
 AKPOL's new cadets and fourth class cadets, alongside their armed forces counterparts, have had a joint fourth class cadet training program since 2008, after completing it the police officer cadets spend the remaining four years of study in Semarang.

 India

-Located in Hyderabad, India, Sardar Vallabhbhai Patel National Police Academy is the national institute for training of Indian Police Service (IPS) officers before they are assigned to their respective Indian state cadres.
+Located in Hyderabad, India, Sardar Vallabhbhai Patel National Police Academy (SVPNPA) is the national institute for training of Indian Police Service (IPS) officers before they are assigned to their respective Indian state cadres.
 Additionally, each state has their respective police academy for training of lower ranks below the rank of superintendent of police, such as constable, sub-inspector and many more.